wesslen/dsba6010-fall2024/docs/classes/week10.md

 ---
 sidebar_position: 8
-title: "Week 10: Fine Tuning"
+title: "Week 10 - Fine Tuning with axolotl"
 ---

 # Week 10: Fine Tuning with axolotl and modal